 Dining on a Disney Cruise Ship

 Saving on a Disney Cruise

 With so many extra charges that are not included in a basic fare, the cruise vacation deal that may have seemed relatively inexpensive to start can quickly become much more costly than anticipated.
 Fortunately, there are also many ways to save, protecting a vacation budget without sacrificing the Disney magic of the getaway.

 Working with an authorized Disney Vacation Planner is the best way to save, as these experts can access bonuses and promotional offers such as free stateroom upgrades, included ship credits, and more, which can all bring down the overall cost of the vacation.
 Expert planners can also help advise eager travelers on the best Disney cruise ships and itineraries to meet and exceed their cruise vacation dreams while working within practical budget expectations.

-Guests should research their cruise plans thoroughly before booking, and be reasonable about their own budget and what they expect to purchase during the cruise.
+Guests should research their cruise plans and the Disney Cruise cost thoroughly before booking, and be reasonable about their own budget and what they expect to purchase during the cruise.
 Looking at the cruise as an opportunity to unplug from the digital world can save money on WiFi connection plans, for example, or staying onboard the ship to enjoy all its amazing features instead of spending money on multiple Port Adventures can be a great savings.
 If the vacation can be planned at a less expensive time of year to set sail, that can also lead to significant savings.